danhtuan/deep_learning/final_prj/final_report.md

 The rest of report is oraganized as following: Section 2 is a very short introduction to Floating Point Formats used in this research.
 Section 3 is a description about MNIST and CIFAR-10 datasets and Section 4 describes about Convolutional Neural Network design.
 Section 5 shortly describes about the hardware/software configuration in the experiment and results will be shown in Section 6.
 The final section is a short conclusion.
 ## 2. Floating Point Formats
+### 2.1 IEEE 754 Floating Point Formats

+### 2.2 An experiment on a combined IEEE compliant float16-float32 hardware

 ## 3. Datasets